Travelling by train from Florence

 However they once succeeded in making Bologna

-bomb in the waiting room, then went away, they weren't kamikaze
+and put the bomb in the waiting room, then went away, they weren't

-after all, they just were fascists or secret service hit men,
+kamikaze after all, they just were fascists or secret service

-more probably both at the same time, there wasn't and still there
+hit men, more probably both at the same time, there wasn't and

 The Fascists use to say they follow the SS motto, My